tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 He chuckled weakly as he turned back towards me.
 The old doctor was only half-listening, now preoccupied with assembling the familiar experimental set up.
 Carefully, he placed a Buddha statue, a spray bottle of clear liquid, four half-foot tall metal pillars, and a capped petri dish on the desk.

-Absentmindedly, I rubbed the scar above my temple.
+Waiting for the next step to begin, I absentmindedly rubbed the scar above my temple.
 Most of the time, I just pretended like I could perceive the outline of the dime-sized implant.
 The delusion helped me feel in control.

 But I wasn’t in control.
 Not completely, at least.